ANNUAL HOMELESS POINT-IN-TIME COUNT

-During the Homeless Count, hundreds of volunteers canvass the streets, alleys, and wooded areas to locate, count and survey literally homeless people including those who are living in:
+During the Homeless Count, hundreds of volunteers canvass the streets, alleys, and wooded areas to locate, count, and survey individuals and families experiencing literally homelessness, including those who are living in:

 emergency shelters (including motel/hotel vouchers),